Applicability

 gem -v

-Step 2: Install the necessary gems
+Step 2: Install the required gems

 Run the following command to install Sequel and mysql2: